dqualizer/dqanalyzer2/README_THESIS_Daniel_Flat.md

 ![README_Img_2.png](rsc%2FREADME_Img_2.png)

-8. After specifying all the required scenarios, you can click "Next" to get to the Settings View, where you can specify the duration of the entire test under "Accuracy".
+8. After specifying all the required scenarios, you can click "Next" to get to the Settings View, where you can specify the duration of the entire test under "Confidence".
 Furthermore, the user can decide whether the test should take place in the productive or in a test system.
    If you chose a test environment, you can finally define a time slot for the environment that describes the load profile of the test environment.